Manimahesh - A Journey to the Spiritual Abode of Lord Shiva

 Manimahesh is a religious and spiritual place of great sanctity to Hindu devotees.
 This place has many mythical legends attached to it regarding Lord Shiva.
 As per the popular legend it is believed that Lord Shiva created Manimahesh after he got married to Goddess Parvati.

 Hadsar is the resting camp of Manimahesh pilgrimage.
 Some believe this name to be the distortion of Harsar which means Stream of Shiva.
-There is an old Shiva temple situated and people worship here before starting their strenuous journey to seek the blessings of Lord Shiva.
+There is an old Shiva temple situated and people offer their worship at this place before starting their strenuous journey to seek the blessings of Lord Shiva.

 Legends of Monkey Velley (Banderghati) and Bhairav Ghati

-The journey to Manimahesh from Dhancho is rigorous as we have to pass throgh many glaciers, steep rocks, slippery and narrow routes.
-Due to strong watercurrent and freezing temperature people have to walk carefully and at some points we need to crawl across.
+The journey to Manimahesh from Dhancho is rigorous as one has to pass through many glaciers, steep rocks, slippery and narrow routes.
+Due to strong water current and freezing temperature, people have to walk carefully and at some points one need to crawl across.
 Since people have to crawl like monkeys that is why this place is called as Bandar Ghati or Monkey Velley.

-Being a very tough route there is also the option of travelling by road and then helicopter service also being available now, which makes the journey very easy; there still are a lot of adventurous and dedicated pilgrims who still opt this route after taking a holy bath at Dhancho Waterfall.
+Being a very tough route there is also the option of travelling by road.
+From Harsar helicopter service is also available which does make the journey very easy.
+But there are a lot of adventurous and dedicated pilgrims who still opt this route after taking a holy bath at Dhancho Waterfall.

 Lord Hanuman who is suppossed to be a half incarnation of Lord Shiva is called as the patron of this part of the journey route.